MrSaints/www-jekyll.fyianlai.com/_posts/2014-05-21-passwords-youre-doing-it-wrong.md

 > By giving users control over their password input, you give them the peace of mind to complete your form.

 **Update (08/10/2015):** [Password Requirements Shaming](http://password-shaming.tumblr.com/) is yet another Tumblr dedicated towards _shaming_ websites with ridiculous password requirements / questionable management practices.
 Commentary is included for most of the offending sites.

+**Update (21/11/2015):** In [Patronizing Passwords](http://joelcalifa.com/blog/patronizing-passwords/), Joel writes:

+> We have to remember that at the end of the day, users are more than just a weak point of security in our systems.
+Our services exist for our users, not despite them.
+I like to think there are ways to get people to use strong passwords without forcing their hands and negatively affecting their experience using our products.